 Elements of Bad Faith

-As mentioned earlier, claims are denied commonly, and it is mostly because the health insurance agreement does not cover a certain expense.
+As mentioned earlier, claims are denied commonly, and it is mostly because the insurance agreement does not cover a certain expense.
 However, since these issues are related to a person’s health, a medical director is expected to respond promptly to a contested request.
 In bad faith claims, there are certain factors that stand out including

 - The denial of a request without a proper basis

 Ex: Your insurance covers A, B, and C. However, when you request coverage for B, the insurance company denies your request.
 Knowing that there is no basis for the denial, the company rejects your request.
 If your agreement states that you should be covered for B, then your insurer has the obligation to cover your expenses.
 However, if your insurance policy cannot cover your request, they must provide a reasonable explanation as to why they cannot cover your request.
-In this case, they would have to explain what can be covered and what cannot be covered as part of your health insurance.
+In this case, they would have to explain what can be covered and what cannot be covered as part of your insurance.

 - The failure to provide a reason as to why the request is being denied

 Ex: The company denies your health care benefits and does not provide a reason.
 When an insurance agent denies coverage, there must be enough reason for the coverage denial.
-If the claim is not approved by the health insurance agent, the case is passed down to the medical director.
+If the claim is not approved by the insurance agent, the case is passed down to the medical director.
 The medical director has the obligation to respond to a health care coverage denial with a proper explanation.
 After a thorough investigation, the medical director should respond to the policy holder within fifteen days with a proper explanation about why coverage is being denied.
 Furthermore, failure to respond to a health care coverage denial can result in a bad faith case.
 As mentioned above, an insurance company is required to respond to an insurance claim.
 If the insurance claim is being denied, then the insurance company has the obligation to provide a clear explanation.

 - The failure of the administrating body to respond to a claim in a timely manner.